 It’s not always easy to spot Alabama on a map, but it’s hard to overlook the impact Alabama’s bioscience sector has had on our state’s reputation, economic development, and the lives of everyone it’s touched.

 Pharmaceutical and medical device manufacturing is expanding across the state.
 Oxford Pharmaceuticals is opening a $29 million manufacturing facility in Birmingham that will eventually employ 200 people.
-In Opelika, medical device company Baxter is investing $300 million expansion expected to add 200 new jobs.
+In Opelika, medical device company Baxter invested $300 million in an expansion adding 200 new jobs.

 At the center of considerable activity is Huntsville’s Cummings Research Park (CRP), the second largest research and technology park in the U.S. Home to a mix of Fortune 500 companies and homegrown innovators, along with nearly 30,000 employees, CRP contributes to the success of many high-tech enterprises, U.S. defense and aerospace agencies, and higher-education institutions.